14-Day Food Itinerary for New Zealand

 - Check out the local craft beer breweries

-- Take a tour to the Wairarapa wine region with Zozo Travel (more info on Viator and Tripadvisor)
+- Take a tour of the Wairarapa wine region with Zozo Travel

 - Treat yourself to the Wellington Chocolate Factory tour